Semi-linear stars are contractible: Appendix

 \textbf{Fact \ref{fact-special1}.} \emph{Let $Y\sub R^n$ be a definable set.
 Then for any linear decomposition $\mathcal{D}$ of $Y$, there is a special linear decomposition $\mathcal{C}$ of $Y$ that refines $\mathcal{D}$ (that is, every linear cell in $\mathcal{D}$ is a union of linear cells in $\mathcal{C}$).}

-\begin{proof} The proof is essentially a repetition of that of \cite[Lemma 2.6]{eep2}.
+\begin{proof} The proof is almost word-by-word that of \cite[Lemma 2.6]{eep2}, which covered the case $Y=R^n$.
 By induction on $n$.
 For $n=1$, take $\mathcal{C}=\mathcal{D}$.
 Now assume that $n>1$ and the lemma holds for $n-1$.
-Let $\mathcal{D}$ be a linear decomposition of $R^{n}$.
-Choose a finite collection $\mathcal{F}$ of linear maps $f:R^{n-1}\to R$ such that any linear map that appears in the definition of any linear cell from $\mathcal{D}$ is a restriction of a map from $\mathcal{F}$.
+Let $\mathcal{D}$ be a linear decomposition of $Y$.
+Choose a finite collection $\mathcal{F}$ of linear maps $f:R^{n-1}\to R$ such that any linear map that appears in the definition of a linear cell from $\mathcal{D}$ is a restriction of some map from $\mathcal{F}$.
 Now set